Were You Hit by a Cab in New York City?

 - Taxi drivers are expected to follow your instructions as to the route you wish to take.
 If you feel the driver is driving too fast or erratically you have the right to complain to the driver and if your instructions are not followed you can file a complaint with the NYC Taxi and Limousine Commission.
 You can reach them from a NYC phone by dialing 311, toll free.
 From out of state call 212-New York, or visit the NYC Taxi and Limousine Commission website.

-Call us toll free at 877.298.3201 if you have been injured in a NYC taxi or limousine accident.
+If you have been injured in a NYC taxi or limousine accident contact us online or call us toll free at 866-502-9091.

-The New York taxi cab accident law firm of Tolmage, Peskin, Harris & Falick represents clients in all five boroughs of New York (NYC): Manhattan, Staten Island, Queens, Brooklyn and the Bronx, as well as Suffolk County, Nassau County, Westchester County, Rockland County, and the remainder of the State of New York.
+The taxi cab accident law firm of Tolmage, Peskin, Harris, Falick represents clients in all five boroughs of New York (NYC): Manhattan, Staten Island, Queens, Brooklyn and the Bronx, as well as Suffolk County, Nassau County, Westchester County, Rockland County, and the remainder of the State of New York.